spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/order-management-system-multi-thread.md

 If you have a large database, for performance reasons, it is not recommended to specify several comma-separated processor identifiers.

-You need to use store name by "-s" option or limit by "-l" option to have applied "-p" option.
+To have the `-p` option applied, you need to use store the name by the `-s` option or limit by `-l`.

 {% endinfo_block %}